ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 language dwell; Thf one who pities
 starving birds Should scatter crumbs as
 well.
 The inercy that is warm and true
 Must lead a helping liaud ; For those
+who talk, yet fail to do, But &quot; build
+upon the sand.&quot; -ELIZA COOK
 </td></tr></table>

 ---